Justia Utah Supreme Court Opinion Summaries

 Fire Insurance Exchange v.
 Oltmanns

-The Supreme Court affirmed the court of appeals’ decision to uphold the district court’s grant of summary judgment to Fire Insurance Exchange in this dispute over attorneys fees.In the underlying action, Fire Insurance’s action sought a declaratory judgment to determine whether the claim filed by Insured, who was named as a defendant in a personal injury case, was covered under Insured’s policy.
-The court of appeals ultimately held that the claim was covered.
-Insured filed a counterclaim seeking attorney fees for the declaratory judgment action, arguing that it was brought in bad faith.
-The district court concluded that Fire Insurance’s denial of Insured’s claim was reasonable because the coverage issue was “fairly debatable.”
+The court of appeals did not err in concluding that the denial of Robert Oltmanns’ insurance claim by his insurer, Fire Insurance Exchange, was “fairly debatable,” thus negating Oltmanns’ demand for attorney fees and expenses for a coverage dispute and appeal.When Oltmanns was named as a defendant in a personal injury case he filed a claim with Fire Insurance.
+Fire Insurance brought a declaratory judgment action to determine whether the claim was covered under Oltmanns’ policy.
+The court of appeals ruled that the claim was covered.
+Oltmanns, in turn, filed a counterclaim seeking attorney fees for the declaratory judgment action on the grounds that it was brought in bad faith.
+The district court granted summary judgment for Fire Insurance, finding that the insurer’s actions were reasonable because the coverage issue was “fairly debatable.”
 The court of appeals affirmed.
-The Supreme Court affirmed, holding that Insured’s claim that Fire Insurance did not fairly evaluate his claim and unreasonably rejected it failed.
-Therefore, summary judgment was properly granted to Fire Insurance.
+The Supreme Court affirmed, holding that the coverage question was, indeed, fairly debatable.
 View "Fire Insurance Exchange v.
 Oltmanns" on Justia Law

 Posted in: